 A Valuable Takeaway

 The pattern you may have noticed here is that you get what you give, and there are no real shortcuts.
 GIVE value first and reap the benefits of that down the line.

-A secondary takeaway is that if you are every stuck for what content to produce in written, video, or audio format.
-Pay attention to what is commonly asked in your community and base content off that!
+A secondary takeaway is that you are ever stuck for what content to produce in written, video, or audio format.
+Pay attention to what is commonly asked in your community and base content on that!

 Using the BEST Social Network Platform

 If I were to create a social media list these days, it’d probably be a lot.
 Platforms are popping up all over the place, so it’s important to choose the best social network platform for you.

 There are advocates who say distribute content on as many platforms as you can, and there are those who say focus on one or two.
 I think in the beginning the latter is the best option, but eventually, you should expand.

 Different niches will suit different platforms.
 You’d obviously focus on Instagram if you had a younger demographic or were using a lot of photography.
 You might even be already good at one kind of platform.